MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

     bending_z = 31499.999999999913
     bending_z_theoretical = 31500.0

+and these are a good match.

 Super-T bridge model using shell hybrid model type
 ------------------------------------------------------------
-Here we recreate the previous 33.5 m super-T bridge using the shell hybrid model type.
+Here we recreate the previous 33.5 m super-T bridge using the shell-beam hybrid model type.

 .. code-block:: python